Second Corinthians

 In the next seven verses Paul is going to explain the things that

-he did in order to make every effort that his ministry was not blame, at least
+he did in order to make every effort that his ministry was not to be blamed, at

-not justifiably blamed.
-If only more believers did these things and made these
+least not justifiably blamed.
+If only more believers did these things and made

-efforts for the sake of a testimony before a lost and dying world.
-Some people
+these efforts for the sake of a testimony before a lost and dying world.
+Some

-hold on to ideas and actions that really have come from the traditions of their
+people hold on to ideas and actions that really have come from the traditions

-denomination and not from God, and their inability to let go of some of those
+of their denomination and not from God, and their inability to let go of some

-things have hurt their testimony and their ministry in the world.
-In Second
+of those things have hurt their testimony and their ministry in the world.
+In

 Even so, in order to have a ministry that could not be blamed Paul